Space-Engineers-Modding/modding-reference/_doc/tutorials/tools/3d-modelling/seut/interaction-highlights.md

 ---
 title: Interaction Highlight Tutorial
-excerpt: Tutorial about the SEUT functionality for highlight empties and how to use it.
+excerpt: Tutorial about the SEUT functionality for highlight empties and how to use them.
 date: 2020-03-10
 icon:
   type: fa